Communication and Interaction Needs

 - Small group targeted intervention programmes to pupils to improve skills in a variety of areas.

-- Within the Early Years, we offer small group intervention following Box Time, Early Talk Boost and Talk Boost.
+- Within the Early Years, we offer small group intervention following Black Sheep interventions or Box Time.

 - All staff encourages social interaction by providing a range of structured games during break times.